 You may wonder how exactly potassium improves your muscle action.
 Here’s how.
 It helps repair your muscles more efficiently and quickly, allowing you to handle your daily activities without suffering from fatigue.

 That’s right.
-You brain will likely do its best when you work on your potassium levels.
-If you ignore to take this important nutrient and go for a while without it, you brain is one for body organs that will end up paying the hefty price.
-Avoid this situation by ensuring that you get adequate potassium.
+Your brain will likely do its best when you work on your potassium levels.
+If you ignore taking this important nutrient and go for a while without it, your brain is one for body organs that will end up paying the hefty price.
+Avoid this situation by ensuring that you get an adequate amount.
 As a rule of thumb, stick to the recommended amount which is about 3.5g per day.
 If this means cutting down on your favorite foods, do it.
-It is worth every effort and you will enjoy good dividends, only this time in form of a better, healthy brain.
+It is worth every effort and you will enjoy good dividends, only this time in the form of a better, healthy brain.

 So, how does potassium improve brain function?
 It’s simple.
 It helps your body send adequate oxygen to the brain, allowing it to do its job faster and better.
 If you do not ingest enough potassium, then you will be limiting the oxygen amount to your brain, leading to side effects such as headache.